muellerberndt/legion/README.md

 - Search bounty data, files and repos using regex & vector search
 - Auto-review of PRs and commits in GitHub repos in scope
 - Auto-review of proxy implementation upgrades in scope (see [example extension](extensions/examples/proxy_upgrade_review.py))
-- Launch agents on demand or schedule them to run at specific times
+- Launch agents on demand or schedule them to run at specific intervals
 - Simple semgrep scanning (see [example extension](extensions/examples/simple_semgrep.py))

 ## Running Legion